tunbridgep/SteamCMDHelper/README.md

  but there are a few problems here, namely

-1. Data directory names within steamapps/common have to be exact for Steam to detect the game.
+1. Data directory names within steamapps/common have to be exact for the Steam client to detect the game.
 Some games have unspaced names such as "CnCRemastered" while others have proper spacing such as "DARK SOULS III".
 Dota 2 is strangely named "dota 2 beta".
 The name can be fetched manually by running steamcmd +app_info_print 220
 2. SteamCMD has a bug where +force_install_dir refuses to work with spaces, meaning this will be placed in the "Half-Life" directory rather than the "Half-Life 2" directory.
-3. SteamCMD creates a separate steamapps folder inside our game folder, which means the Steam client won't properly recognise the game install, and won't be able to recognise partial installs
+3. SteamCMD creates a separate steamapps folder inside our game folder, which means the Steam client won't properly recognise the game install, and won't be able to recognise partial downloads

 SteamCMD Helper automates this process in the following ways: